larsthorup/webteknologi-dtu/11-security/README.md

 - Prevent unauthorized access to information
 - Must be done server side
+- Has to be done client side when using Local Storage or similar
 - UX: Restrict UI based on user privilege to prevent access control errors

 ## Encryption - OWASP 02